LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

    Used with :meth:`curl->set(key, value)`.
 This option expects a string value that specifies the path and file name to a file containing one or more certificates needed to do peer verification.
-By default, this option is set to the path curl believes your system keeps its cacert bundle.
+By default, this option is set to the path curl believes your system keeps its CA cert bundle.

 .. method:: CURLOPT_CAPATH()